yildize/Survey-App-Angular/README.md

 # MeltemSurvey

 A survey app that utilizes firebase.
 Users can create surveys with IDs, take part in them or just look for results.
 No authentication needed.
 A friend of mine ask me for a survey app that will help him and his friends to decide on daily activities.
-And I thought it would be a good practice for me to improve angular and firebase knowledge.
+And I thought it would be a good practice for me to improve my angular and firebase knowledge.

 The website is deployed on firebase and can be reached via [this link](https://meltemsurvey.web.app/)